Virtual Department Open House

 Our guest speakers will talk about the California megafires, the California Fire Hazard Severity Zone (CFHSZ) web map, and implication of CFHSZ data for examining asset impacts to the City of Los Gatos.

 A People's Guide to the San Francisco Bay Area

-The Institute for Metropolitan Studies welcomes Rachel Brahinsky and Alexander Tarr to present their new radical guidebook to the Bay Area.
-The authors highlight cultural and economic landscapes as well as rich political legacies, including indigenous resistance to colonial rule, interracial and cross-class organizing, and the often unrecognized labor of farmworkers and everyday people.
-Join us for a conversation about this important new book that counters romanticized narratives about San Francisco and Silicon Valley and turns the focus to the places where collective struggle has built our region.
+The Institute for Metropolitan Studies welcomed Rachel Brahinsky and Alexander Tarr on November 19, 2020 to present their new radical guidebook to the Bay Area.
+The authors highlighted cultural and economic landscapes as well as rich political legacies, including indigenous resistance to colonial rule, interracial and cross-class organizing, and the often unrecognized labor of farmworkers and everyday people.

 Student Story Map Competition

-Create an ArcGIS Story Map that conveys a contemporary topic in an informative and engaging manner.
-Prizes and certificates will be awarded for the most intriguing maps at graduate and undergraduate student levels.
-Judges from Bay Area colleges and universities will select the winning entries, and students will be honored at SJSU's GIS Day event on November 18.
+Participants created an ArcGIS Story Map that conveyed a contemporary topic in an informative and engaging manner.
+Prizes and certificates were awarded for the most intriguing maps at graduate and undergraduate student levels.
+Judges from Bay Area colleges and universities selected the winning entries, and students were honored at SJSU's GIS Day event on November 18, 2021.

 Secret Spirits & Secret Spaces